progit/progit/de/02-git-basics/01-chapter2.markdown

 Now that your staging area is set up the way you want it, you can commit your changes.
 Remember that anything that is still unstaged — any files you have created or modified that you haven’t run `git add` on since you edited them — won’t go into this commit.
 They will stay as modified files on your disk.
 In this case, the last time you ran `git status`, you saw that everything was staged, so you’re ready to commit your changes.
 The simplest way to commit is to type `git commit`:

 Nachdem du jetzt alle Änderungen, die du im nächsten Commit haben willst, in deiner Staging Area gesammelt hast, kannst du den Commit anlegen.
-Denke daran, dass Änderungen, die nicht in der Staging Area sind (also alle Änderungen, die du vorgenommen hast, seit du zuletzt `git add` ausgeführt hast), auch nicht in den Commit aufgenommen werden: sie werden ganz einfach weiterhin als geänderte Dateien im Arbeitsverzeichnis verbleiben.
+Denke daran, dass Änderungen, die nicht in der Staging Area sind (also alle Änderungen, die du vorgenommen hast, seit du zuletzt `git add` ausgeführt hast), auch nicht in den Commit aufgenommen werden.
+Sie werden ganz einfach weiterhin als geänderte Dateien im Arbeitsverzeichnis verbleiben.
 In unserem Beispiel haben wir gesehen, dass alle Änderungen vorgemerkt waren, als wir zuletzt `git status` ausgeführt haben, also können wir den Commit jetzt anlegen.
 Das geht am einfachsten mit dem Befehl:

 	$ git commit

 Doing so launches your editor of choice.
 (This is set by your shell’s `$EDITOR` environment variable — usually vim or emacs, although you can configure it with whatever you want using the `git config --global core.editor` command as you saw in *Chapter 1*).

-Wenn du diesen Befehl ausführst, wird Git deinen Texteditor starten.
+Wenn du diesen Befehl ausführst, wird Git den Texteditor deiner Wahl starten.
 (D.h. denjenigen Texteditor, der durch die `$EDITOR` Variable deiner Shell angegeben wird - normalerweise ist das vim oder emacs, aber du kannst jeden Editor deiner Wahl angeben.
 Wie in Kapitel 1 besprochen, kannst du dazu `git config --global core.editor` verwenden.)

 The editor displays the following text (this example is a Vim screen):

-Der Editor zeigt in etwa folgendes an (dies ist ein Vim Bespiel):
+Der Editor zeigt in etwa folgenden Text an (dies ist ein Beispiel mit vim):

 	# Please enter the commit message for your changes.
 Lines starting
 	# with '#' will be ignored, and an empty message aborts the commit.